electric-eloquence/gulp/README.md

 This includes maintenance fixes and security updates.

-The scoping of this package makes it an entirely different package from unscoped gulp and precludes any access from any gulp plugins if it installed with the usual `npm install` command.
+The scoping of this package makes it an entirely different package from unscoped gulp and precludes any access from any gulp plugins if it is installed with the usual `npm install @electric-eloquence/gulp` command.

 Instead, follow these instructions: